MichaelWright44/DoT_Gene_Database/README.md

 # DoT_Gene_Database
 gene database for Dartmouth Ocean Tech primer references

+TODO: update with relevent steps for third script and shell script

+NEED TO UPDATE FILE STRUCTURE TO MAKE REPEATABILITY EASY, THE ABOVE INFO IS OUTDATED FOR THE MOMENT

 - removed tracking for large input .txt files and output .csv files
 - local file storage required until remote server can be setup